 This is part 3 of our series to survive the startup team turbulence of the COVID-19 public crisis – we hope it goes just a little way to help us all get through the next few weeks.
 Part 1 on founder survival is here, part 2 on spotting sign of stress in your team is here.

-Understand what gets the best from your team
+Understand what gets the best from

 It is our job as a startup leader to understand the strains each person might be under (see more on that here) and instigate a conversation to identify what processes and conditions will allow them to perform at their best.
 Dig into working hours, home/work set-up and look to understand what natural communication preference they have based on their personality type too.
 Natural introverts and extroverts have very different approaches to response time, brevity and style – understanding this can really help smooth out communications in your team.

-Set boundaries to help everyone be productive and well
+Set boundaries to help everyone be

 By setting boundaries for the whole team on work vs life you can really improve team wellbeing here too.
 The always-on mindset leaves people feeling guilty – which means they never properly turn off.
 Because of remote-working we’ve had to force that into the home even more, so we have a responsibility to make it clear when people are expected to be OFF to stop that guilt.
 Simple team rules, like no emails after 8pm or on weekends, can make a huge difference to your team actually switching off and coming back afresh in the morning.